scikit-learn-contrib/qolmat/docs/explanation.rst

 .. math::
     P_M(M | X_{obs}, X_{mis}, \psi) = P_M(M), \quad \forall \psi.

-The observations are said to be Missing at Random (MAR) if the probability of an observation to be missing onlyy depends on the observations.
+The observations are said to be Missing at Random (MAR) if the probability of an observation to be missing only depends on the observations.
 Formally,

 .. math::
     P_M(M | X_{obs}, X_{mis}, \psi) = P_M(M | X_{obs}, \psi), \quad \forall \psi, X_{mis}.